chef/chef-web-docs/chef_master/source/provisioning_aws.rst

    * - ``name``
      - **Ruby Type:** String

        Use to specify the name of the block-level storage device.
-Because the name of a Amazon Virtual Private Cloud (VPC) instance is not guaranteed to be unique for an account at Amazon Web Services (AWS), Chef provisioning will store the associated identifier on the Chef Infra Server using the ``data/aws_ebs_volume/<name>`` data bag.
+Because the name of a Amazon Virtual Private Cloud (VPC) instance is not guaranteed to be unique for an account at Amazon Web Services (AWS), Chef Provisioning will store the associated identifier on the Chef Infra Server using the ``data/aws_ebs_volume/<name>`` data bag.
    * - ``size``
      - **Ruby Type:** Integer